DenisSilent/Eleanor/README.md

 # NPC Eleanor

 This Github repo is a repo for NPC Eleanor, a mod created by StrojvedouciDenis (a.k.a.
 DenisSilent or Denis001 (at Discord)) for the game Stardew Valley.
+If you are interested in the mod, please use the mod's [Nexus Mods page](https://www.nexusmods.com/stardewvalley/mods/31663) instead.

 ## **Description of the mod:**